AshParker19/42_minishell/docs/documentation.md

 	Separators
 </h2>

-The following characters are used as seperators for the input string
+The following characters are used as seperators for the input string:
 | Symbol | Description              |
 |--------|--------------------------|
 | `'` `"`| contextual quotes        |